-We sell direct to certain national and regional account customers that are the end users of our products covering a number of end market verticals, including telecommunication, retail, banking, energy, healthcare, convenience stores, grocery stores and other light commercial applications.
-Additionally, our residential products are also sold direct to individual consumers, who are the end users of the product.
+We sell direct to certain national and regional account customers that are the end users of our products covering a number of end market verticals, including telecommunication, retail, banking, energy, utilities, healthcare, convenience stores, grocery stores and other light commercial applications.
+Additionally, our residential products are sold direct to individual consumers, who are the end users of the product.
+In the grid services space, our Enbala business sells software and power direct to utilities and energy retailers.